common name: wheel bug

 scientific name: Arilus cristatus (Linnaeus) (Insecta: Hemiptera: Reduviidae)

-Introduction - Synonymy - Distribution - Description and Identification - Life History - Notes on Behavior - Importance as a Predator - Medical Importance - Selected References
+Introduction - Synonymy - Distribution - Description and Identification - Life History - Notes on Behavior - Importance as a Predator - Medical Importance - Enemies - Selected References

-The wheel bug, Arilus cristatus (Linnaeus), is a moderately common, widely distributed, beneficial assassin bug that preys on man's pest insects.
-However, its bite usually is more severe than a bee sting, and both nymphs and adults should be avoided or handled with caution.
+The wheel bug, Arilus cristatus (Linnaeus), is a moderately common, widely distributed, beneficial assassin bug that preys on pest insects.
+However, its bite can be more severe than a bee sting, and both nymphs and adults should be avoided or handled with caution.

 Wygodzinsky (1949) listed the following synonyms: